thaarruunn/csk-analytics-project/CSK PROJECT/README.md

 # Understanding the Success and Decline of CSK (2018–2026)
-> A data analytics project investigating what made Chennai Super Kings win, what broke, and what the data says about a rebuild.
+> A data analytics project , where i analyzed what made Chennai Super Kings win, what declined, and what the data suggests for a rebuild.

 ---

 ## Overview

-Chennai Super Kings are one of the most successful franchises in IPL history — yet between 2024 and 2026, something broke.
+Chennai Super Kings are one of the most successful franchises in IPL history yet between 2018 and 2026, few things broke.
 This project uses ball-by-ball IPL data to investigate the factors behind CSK's championship seasons, identify what changed during the decline, and generate evidence-based recommendations for the future.

 This is not a dashboard project.
 The goal is to use data to tell a story.